-The Bachelor of Arts in International Studies has been designed to build your language and culture skills, intercultural competencies and international awareness alongside the professional skills you gain in your degree.
+The Bachelor of Arts in International Studies has been designed to build your language skills, intercultural competencies and international awareness alongside the professional skills you gain in your degree.

 Note: International Studies is not a standalone program.